karhunenloeve/TopoHom/README.md

 # Notes on Simplicial and Singular Homology
 This paper explores the foundational concepts of simplicial structures that form the basis of simplicial homology theory.
 It also introduces singular homology as a means to establish the equivalence of homology groups for homeomorphic topological spaces.
 The paper concludes by providing a proof of the equivalence between simplicial and singular homology groups.

 We follow the structure and explanations provided by Nadathur [7] and Hatcher [3].
-In particular, the definitions are taken from Boissonnat et al. [1], as well as from Jonsson's introduction [4] and the paper on computational topology by Melodia et al. [6].
+In particular, the definitions are taken from the introductory book of Boissonnat et al. [1], as well as from Jonsson's introduction [4] and the paper on computational topology by Melodia et al. [6].
 Some individual lemmas and proof ideas are drawn from Khoury [5] or from the textbook by Edelsbrunner et al. [2], but they have been adapted, expanded, and implemented independently.
 To enhance readability, we have omitted source citations within the text.

 # Contents
 1. Simplicial Complexes